|Compatible with||Cyberpunk 2077 v2.0+, Steam / GoG / EGS versions|

 The values are stored in the ini file for next time you start the client.

-There are three camera shake factors you can configure to introduce camera shake for normal camera movement: Shake frequency, Shake movement strength and Shake rotation strength.
+There are four camera shake factors you can configure to introduce camera shake for normal camera movement: Shake frequency for both movement and rotation, Shake movement strength and Shake rotation strength.
 For screenshots these factors are not interesting, but for hand-shot video, e.g. in combination with the interpolation factors, they can give a more natural appealing footage.

 Camera paths have their own shake factors.